ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-web/add-config-files.md

 #### Add Config Files

-Since every service folder must have a `wedeploy.json` file that configures the service, let's add one to our Auth and Hosting Services in the repo we just cloned.
+Every service folder must have a `wedeploy.json` file that configures it, so let's add two files inside the sample project you just downloaded.

 ##### Auth